Expired Listing Letter Sample Templates, And How To Live Large On Expireds

 How long does it take you to mail a letter?
 Exactly, almost no time at all!
 And you can have an assistant do it.

 Today, I’m going to show you the exact steps to take to turn these frustrated sellers into your listings.
-We’ll use expired listing letter samples, postcards, and show you tons of free expired listing letter samples to amp up your marketing!
+We’ll use expired listing letter samples, and postcards, and show you tons of free expired listing letter samples to amp up your marketing!
 And if you want to really take your marketing to the next level, get a leadsite.

 And be sure to check out my home staging guide after you’re done reading!